biopragmatics/biomappings/README.md

 ### ⚖️ License

 Code is licensed under the MIT License.
+Data are licensed under the CC0 License.

 ### 🎁 Support

-The Bioregistry was developed by the [INDRA Lab](https://indralab.github.io), a part of the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/) and the [Harvard Program in Therapeutic Science (HiTS)](https://hits.harvard.edu) at [Harvard Medical School](https://hms.harvard.edu/).
+Biomappings was developed by the [INDRA Lab](https://indralab.github.io), a part of the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/) and the [Harvard Program in Therapeutic Science (HiTS)](https://hits.harvard.edu) at [Harvard Medical School](https://hms.harvard.edu/).